mlswg/mls-combiner/draft-ietf-mls-combiner.md

 ## Forward Secrecy

 Recall that one of the ways MLS achieves forward secrecy is by deleting security sensitive values after they are consumed (e.g. to encrypt or derive other keys/nonces) and the key schedule has entered a new epoch.
 For example, values such as the `init_secret` or `epoch_secret` are deleted at the *start* of a new epoch.
 If the MLS `exporter_secret` or the `extension_secret` from the PQ session is used directly as a PSK for the traditional session, against the requirements set above, then there is a potential scenario in which an adversary can break forward secrecy because these keys are derived *during* an epoch and are not deleted.
-Therefore, the `hpqmls_psk` MUST be derived from the `epoch_secret` of the PQ session (see Figure 3) to ensure forward secrecy.
+Therefore, the `hpqmls_psk` MUST be derived from the `epoch_secret` created at the *start* of an epoch from the PQ session (see Figure 3) to ensure forward secrecy.

 ## Transport Security